Budča

 Budča (Zólyombúcs) is a village and municipality of the Zvolen District in the Banská Bystrica Region of Slovakia.

 Geography

-Budča is situated approximately 5 km west of the town of Zvolen in a valley between the Štiavnica Mountains and the Kremnica Mountains, near the Hron river at an altitude of 285 meters.
-Historically, it lies on the Cracow highway, linking central Slovakia with the south and north.
+Budča is situated approximately 5 km west of the town of Zvolen in a valley between the Štiavnica Mountains and Kremnica Mountains, near the Hron river at an altitude of 285 meters.
+Historically, it lies on the Kraków highway, linking central Slovakia with the south and north.
 The village is surrounded on all sides by mountains.